MicrosoftDocs/memdocs/memdocs/intune/protect/mtd-app-protection-policy.md

   - **Block access**
   - **Wipe data**

 - **Assignments**: Assign the policy to groups of users.
-The devices used by the group’s members are evaluated for access to corporate data on targeted apps via Intune app protection.
+The devices used by the group's members are evaluated for access to corporate data on targeted apps via Intune app protection.

 ## Next steps

-- Learn more about [Mobile Threat Defense](~/protect/mobile-threat-defense.md) in Microsoft Intune.
+- Learn more about [Mobile Threat Defense](mobile-threat-defense.md) in Microsoft Intune.